yuanshunning/pickit-docs/docs/documentation/web-interface/overview.rst

 -  `Left side <#left>`__
 -  `Right side <#right>`__

-When a Pick-it system is connected to an additional device and in a Google chrome web browser following address is typed in `http://192.168.66.1 <http://192.168.66.1/>`__, the user interface of Pick-it shown.
+When a Pickit system is connected to an additional device and in a Google chrome web browser following address is typed in `http://192.168.66.1 <http://192.168.66.1/>`__, the user interface of Pickit shown.
 The user interface looks like the image below.
 In this article a general overview of what you can see in this interface is discussed.
 The interface is divided into 3 part: top, left and right.